Szymon-Czuszek/SAS-Data-Science/README.md

     </tr>
 </table>

-[ProcDataSetsBy.sas](SAS/ProcDataSetsBy.sas): Using PROC DATASETS in SAS to handle large amounts of data
+[ProcDataSetsBy.sas](SAS/ProcDataSetsBy.sas): Using PROC DATASETS in SAS to handle large amounts of data.
+This script demonstrates how to create an index on a dataset using PROC DATASETS and leverage it for sorting operations.

 [ProcDataSets.sas](SAS/ProcDataSets.sas): Using PROC DATASETS in SAS to handle large amounts of data